 What is the reason behind such less visibility in films?
 "I think people do not associate me with the mainstream...
 Only the urban people (maybe).
 I do not have friends and network with the commercial cinema world.
 In every business, the network is important," he explained.

 Asked if there is any new filmmaker that he wishes to collaborate with, Milind said: "I do not know any of them.
 In fact, I do not watch films.
 Perhaps that is the potential reason why people do not cast me in the film.
 I am one of those people who love to act in the film but does not want to watch the film.
 I think in a year, I watch a maximum of three films, that too superhero films."

-From his sensational screen presence as a supermodel to making a mark as Limca Record holder for running to create awareness about the environment, receiving appreciation from critics for his performance in Bajirao Mastani and of course on his recent marriage -- the 53-year-old model-actor Milind Soman has been in news for various reasons.
+From his sensational screen presence as a supermodel to making a mark as the Limca Record holder for running to create awareness about the environment, receiving appreciation from critics for his performance in Bajirao Mastani, and, of course, on his recent marriage -- the 53-year-old model-actor has been in the news for various reasons.
 But he says his fitness routine has been widely talked about because health has emerged as a global topic of discussion.